Olenivka penal facility: Prisoners of war and ICRC's role

 Does the ICRC conduct public investigations into IHL violations or war crimes?

 Did the ICRC guarantee the safety of POWs leaving the Azovstal plant?
-Is the ICRC able to guarantee that parties to the conflict will abide by the Geneva Conventions?
+Is the ICRC able to guarantee that parties to the armed conflict will abide by the Geneva Conventions?

-As a neutral intermediary, the ICRC facilitated the safe passage of combatants out of the Azovstal plant, in coordination with the parties to the conflict.
+As a neutral intermediary, the ICRC facilitated the safe passage of combatants out of the Azovstal plant, in coordination with the parties to the armed conflict.
 Given they were then PoWs we registered their information.
 This was done on the understanding that the ICRC would later be allowed to visit these PoWs – in accordance with the relevant IHL rules – to check on their conditions and help them keep in touch with their families.

 We did not guarantee the safety of the PoWs once in enemy hands because it is not within our power to do so.
 We had made this clear to the parties in advance.
-It is the obligation of parties to the conflict to ensure POWs are protected against acts of violence, intimidation, and public curiosity, as well as against the effects of hostilities.
-Only parties to the conflict can definitively ensure the safety and security of PoWs.
+It is the obligation of parties to the armed conflict to ensure POWs are protected against acts of violence, intimidation, and public curiosity, as well as against the effects of hostilities.
+Only parties to the armed conflict can definitively ensure the safety and security of PoWs.
 You can read more about what POWs are entitled to under the Third Geneva Convention here.

 While we have managed to visit some POWs held by the parties, we have repeatedly stated that we still do not have access to all POWs, including those held at Olenivka.
 The ICRC must be allowed to visit and revisit the PoWs and in particular those it has still not been granted access to and to carry out its humanitarian mandate.
 Ultimately, the ICRC's capacity to deliver on its mandate depends on parties' willingness to abide by their obligations under IHL.